14 Fun Things to Do in Atlanta (and 2 to Avoid!)

 Avoid #2: Underground Atlanta

 It’s not so much that Underground Atlanta is bad, it’s just not that great.
 Kinda neat that it’s under the street, but that’s where the novelty ends.
 None of the shops nor restaurants are anything you couldn’t find anywhere else…and probably with better views.

 50 Upper Alabama St, Atlanta, GA 30303

 Agree?
 Disagree?
 Have something to add?
 Feel free to say so in the comments below!
-Whatever you have your heart set on seeing, Atlanta offers a lot for everyone.
+Whatever you have your heart set on seeing, there are more than enough fun things to do in Atlanta for everyone.